Certified Robustness via Dynamic Margin Maximization and Improved Lipschitz Regularization: Certified Radius Maximization (CRM)

 \paragraph{Regularization Based on Certified Radius} For a correctly-classified data $x$ with label $y$, the distance of $x$ to the decision boundary can be calculated by solving the optimization problem \cite{xu2023exploring},

-where the constraint enforces $\hat{x}$ to be on the decision boundary. \footnote{We note that we can replace the equality constraint with the inequality constraint $\gamma(z(\hat{x};\theta),y)\leq 0$, as the logit margin is non-negative for correctly classified points.} To ensure a large margin in the \emph{input} space, we must, in principle, maximize the radius $R(x,y;\theta)$ of all correctly classified data points.
+where the constraint enforces $\hat{x}$ to be on the decision boundary. \footnote{We note that we can replace the equality constraint with the inequality constraint $\gamma(z(\hat{x};\theta),y)\leq 0$ and get the same result. } To ensure a large margin in the \emph{input} space, we must, in principle, maximize the radius $R(x,y;\theta)$ of all correctly classified data points.
 To achieve this goal, we can add a regularizer that penalizes small input margins,

 where $\lambda>0$ is the regularization constant and $g \colon \mathbb{R} \to \mathbb{R}$ is a decreasing function to promote larger certified radii.
-See the appendix for more discussion on the properties of $g$.
+See appendix \ref{appendix:choiceOfH} for more discussion on the properties of $g$.

 To optimize \eqref{eq:regularize added h=-1}, we must compute and differentiate through $R(x,y;\theta)$.
-For $\ell_{\infty}$ norm and ReLU activations, we can reformulate \eqref{eq: input margin} as a mixed-integer linear program by using a binary representation of the activation functions.\footnote{For $\ell_2$ norm the optimization problem is smooth but non-convex} However, this is not affordable to do during training.
-Hence, we must resort to computing differentiable lower bounds on $R(x,y;\theta)$ instead.
+For $\ell_{\infty}$ norm and ReLU activations, we can reformulate \eqref{eq: input margin} as a mixed-integer linear program by using a binary representation of the activation functions.
+However, it is not affordable to solve this optimization problem during training.
+Hence, we must resort to computing lower bounds on $R(x,y;\theta)$ instead.

 By replacing the logit margin with its soft lower bound in the constraint of \eqref{eq: input margin}, we obtain a lower bound on $R(x,y;\theta)$,